 Run on asphalt

-6. Anticipate possible setbacks
+6. Anticipate potential setbacks

 Changes in elevation